patooworld/PWCloud/Extension-Authoring.md

 To publish your new extension to SQL Ops Studio
 1. Add your extension to https://github.com/Microsoft/sqlopsstudio/blob/release/extensions/extensionsGallery.json
+2. We don't have support to host third party extension for now.
+Instead of downloading the extension, SQL Ops has the option to browses to the download page.
+To be able to set a download page for your extension please set the value of asset "Microsoft.SQLOps.DownloadPage".
-2. Create a PR against release/extensions branch
+3. Create a PR against release/extensions branch
-3. Send a review request to llali
+4. Send a review request to llali

 Your extension will be reviewed and will be added to the extension gallery.